-- Exodus continues to work with law enforcement and, by accepting consumers directly from law enforcement without prior medical clearance this results in a decrease in the number of consumers in local emergency departments waiting for mental health evaluations. - Exodus Social Services staff attends the weekly Transitions in Care meeting to discuss challenging cases and have implemented a daily meeting with the County-operated Hospital Liaison Unit to collaborate on and identify solutions to address overstays. - In collaboration with County staff a new in-patient tracking tool was developed as a guide to attaining inpatient placements in County contracted facilities.
+- Exodus continues to work with law enforcement and, by accepting consumers directly from law enforcement without prior medical clearance, this results in a decrease in the number of consumers in local emergency departments waiting for mental health evaluations. - Exodus social services staff attends the weekly Transitions in Care (TIC) meeting to discuss challenging cases.
+They have also implemented a daily meeting with the County-operated Hospital Liaison Unit to collaborate on and identify solutions to address overstays. - In collaboration with County staff a new inpatient tracking tool was developed as a guide to attaining inpatient placements in County contracted facilities.

 - The lack of available inpatient acute psychiatric hospitals beds remains the most challenging barrier for Solano County as well as other surrounding Northern California Counties.
-The lack of appropriate higher level of care beds results in overstays within the CSU but most importantly, causes delays in client care. - Lack of shelters and housing for homeless residents poses challenges for discharge planning.
-Discharging a client, recently in crisis to the streets, results in higher recidivism and is inconsistent with the Exodus philosophy.
-Bay Area Community Service (BACS) has been a great partner in collaborating with Exodus by accepting consumers from the CSU to respite and their after-care program. - A lack of reliable, affordable transportation between the largest cities (Vallejo, Vacaville and Fairfield) limits access to available County resources; for residents from Southern and Northern parts of the County, accessing the CSU can be challenging.
+The lack of appropriate higher level-of-care beds results in overstays within the CSU but most importantly, causes delays in client care. - Lack of shelters and housing for homeless residents poses challenges for discharge planning.
+Discharging a client that was recently in crisis to the streets results in higher recidivism and is inconsistent with the Exodus philosophy.
+Bay Area Community Services (BACS) has been a great partner in collaborating with Exodus by accepting consumers from the CSU to their respite and after-care program. - A lack of reliable, affordable transportation between the largest cities (Vallejo, Vacaville and Fairfield) limits access to available County resources.
+For residents from southern and northern parts of the County, accessing the CSU can be challenging.

-In order to streamline the admission process Exodus has onboarded specific staff to operate as intake workers.
+In order to streamline the admission process, Exodus has on-boarded specific staff to operate as intake workers.

-Early in 2017 Exodus began a shared journey with a 24-year-old SCBH/North Bay Regional Center (NBRC) shared client.
+Early in 2017, Exodus began a shared journey with a 24-year-old SCBH/North Bay Regional Center (NBRC) shared client.
 This young man had a history of multiple CSU admissions, repeated difficulties maintaining housing resulting in homelessness, encounters with law enforcement, substance use and mental health issues.
 After numerous unsuccessful attempts at linking to lower levels of care, NBRC follow-up, and inpatient hospitalizations, the CSU found they had exhausted all local resources for this client and began a targeted effort to secure appropriate treatment and placement for this individual.
-With the assistance of many care providers, the CSU and the County Hospital Liaison Unit found treatment for this client in Los Angeles.
+With the assistance of many care providers, the CSU, and the County Hospital Liaison Unit appropriate treatment was identified for this client in Los Angeles.
 On the eve of his discharge from the CSU, nursing staff called the facility he was to transfer to and connected him with the treating staff there via phone and he could ask questions of his new providers before he left the CSU.